Eric Esch: Boxing career; "King of the 4 Rounders" (1994–2002)

 Esch ran up a string of wins, mostly by knockout, before being stopped in two rounds by last-minute replacement Mitchell Rose on December 15, 1995.
-Rose would later claim that representatives of Top Rank Boxing approached him the night before the fight and offered him five thousand dollars to throw the match.
+Rose would later claim that representatives of Top Rank Boxing approached him the night before the fight and offered him $5,000 to throw the match.
 Esch would then go on to win or draw his next 51 matches (although a number of his wins and draws by decision were considered highly controversial).
 His most notable win during that time was against Peter McNeeley.
 Esch never defeated an actively ranked heavyweight contender by any of the four major boxing organizations (WBA, WBC, IBF, WBO).
-In 1997, however, his promoter Bob Arum convinced the International Box–ing Association (IBA) to create a title specifically for Esch called "The IBA Super Heavyweight Championship".
+In 1997, however, his promoter Bob Arum convinced the International Boxing Association (IBA) to create a title specifically for Esch called "The IBA Super Heavyweight Championship".
 In a 1999 interview with the Los Angeles Times, Arum said, "I came up with the idea to make him 'King of the Four-Rounders' and got (IBA commissioner) Dean Chance to give him a belt as champion of the nonexistent super heavyweight division."
 Esch would occasionally defend the title on the undercards of popular main events.
 He made six successful defenses before the title was relinquished in 2000.
 That year, the lightly regarded World Athletic Association (WAA) briefly granted him their vacant heavyweight title with the same promotional concept in mind, but quickly backtracked after a couple of poorly regarded matches.

 Esch's five-year streak was brought to an end with a majority decision defeat by heavyweight Billy Zumbrun in August 2001.
-The following year, he fought his first ten rounder against 52-year-old former world heavyweight champion Larry Holmes at the Norfolk Scope in Norfolk, Virginia, on July 27.
-While Holmes won a unanimous decision, Esch was credited with a controversial knockdown in the final round, which was later shown in filmed replays as not being a knockdown, no punch having landed, and it was a slip; and Holmes only reeled against the ropes.
+The following year, he fought his first ten-rounder against 52-year-old former world heavyweight champion Larry Holmes at the Norfolk Scope in Norfolk, Virginia, on July 27.
+While Holmes won a unanimous decision, Esch was credited with a controversial knockdown in the final round, which was later shown in filmed replays as not being a knockdown, no punch having landed, and it was a slip; Holmes only reeled against the ropes.
 This was one of only three fights in a 109-fight career that was scheduled for more than four rounds.